 - 1. Create a visual of the telescope.
-The visual should be either a 3-dimensional model or poster size drawing (#6, possibly #1) - 2.
+The visual should be either a 3-dimensional model or 11" x 19" drawing (#6, possibly #1) - 2.
 Create a diagram of how light moves through the telescope and be able to explain how the telescope works (#4, #5) - 3.
 Show at least two images taken by the telescope.
-You can use the video projector to project the images by either bringing up web pages or putting the images into a power point. (#7, #8) - a.
-If the telescope takes images in light other than visual, it may be helpful to show a visual light image of the objects in your images - 4.
+You can print the images or use the video projector to project the images by either bringing up web pages or putting the images into a power point. (#7, #8) - a.
+If the telescope takes images in light other than visual, it may be helpful to also show a visual light image of the objects in your images - 4.
 Explain name, location, who is in charge of the telescope and anything else you think we should know (#1, #2, #3, #9)